 What's better than a social share or a comment?
 How about an email subscriber?
 There are a variety of routes you can go when creating a call to action to turn a reader into an email subscriber.
 For example, if you have a newsletter where you send people your latest blog posts (with your latest listings too), you could say that if the reader liked this post, they should subscribe to your email list to get the next post delivered to their inbox in your newsletter.

-An even better way to convince someone to subscribe to your email list at the end of a great blog post is to offer them an even better piece of content.
+An even better way to convince someone to subscribe to your email list at the end of a great blog post is to use a well-designed lead magnet in exchange for their email.
 For example, let's say that your blog focuses on people looking to buy a home in a specific area.
 At the end of your posts, you could offer a free ebook on what to look for when buying a home in that specific area.
 Anyone reading your posts would likely be interested in that download, and anyone who downloads it would likely be a potential lead for your business.

 5. Get readers to contact you.